 A skilled courtroom advocate and negotiator, Pleasant Brodnax specializes in federal criminal litigation.
-Pleasant is a former Virginia Assistant Attorney General with 25 years of courtroom experience.
+Pleasant is a former Virginia Assistant Attorney General and has 25 years of courtroom experience.

 He has also defended against charges alleging export control violations, money laundering and federal narcotics offenses.
 He has been qualified as federal death penalty counsel in the U.S. District Courts for the District of Columbia and the Eastern District of Virginia.
 Former clients include local political and elected officials and professional athletes.

 Since 2009, the Washingtonian Magazine has named him one of “Washington’s Top Lawyers”, among the “elite criminal defenders to help dig you out of trouble with the law”.
-He has also been selected for inclusion in D.C.
-Super Lawyers.
+He has been selected for inclusion in D.C.
+Super Lawyers from 2010 to 2016.

-Mr. Brodnax currently serves as a member of the Committee on Grievances in the United States District Court for the District of Columbia and as First Vice-Chair of the Virginia State Bar Disciplinary Board.
+Mr. Brodnax has served as vice-chair of the Committee on Grievances in the United States District Court for the District of Columbia and as chair of the Virginia State Bar Disciplinary Board.